All Collections

 • This method generally creates random numbers faster than true random methods.
 A study found that the Mersenne Twister creates 64-bit floating-point random numbers approximately twenty times faster than the hardware-implemented, processor-based RDRAND instruction set.

-• This method is permissively-licensed and patent-free, which allows us to use it for POPSMASH at no charge.
+• This method is permissively licensed and patent-free, which allows us to use it for POPSMASH at no charge.

 Did this answer your question?